 How to Prevent Pipes From Bursting?

-There are a number of ways to prevent burst pipes.
+There are a number of ways to prevent burst pipes in your Boise home.
 Here are the ones we recommend most.

 - Insulate any exposed pipes or spigots.
 Most of the time, you’ll find these pipes around your water heater, in your garage or attic, or on the exterior of your home.
 You can wrap them in insulation or find insulating sleeves that will slip over them.